louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Results

-12 studies satisfied our inclusion criteria (n=347).
+12 studies satisfied our inclusion criteria (n = 347).
 No woman exceeded a T core of 39.0°C. The highest T core was 38.9°C, reported during land-based exercise.
 The highest mean end-trial T core was 38.3°C (95% CI 37.7°C to 38.9°C) for land-based exercise, 37.5°C (95% CI 37.3°C to 37.7°C) for water immersion exercise, 36.9°C (95% CI 36.8°C to 37.0°C) for hot water bathing and 37.6°C (95% CI 37.5°C to 37.7°C) for sauna exposure.

 Conclusion

 The highest individual core temperature reported was 38.9°C. Immediately after exercise (either land based or water immersion), the highest mean core temperature was 38.3°C; 0.7°C below the proposed teratogenic threshold.
-Pregnant women can safely engage in: (1) exercise for up to 35min at 80%-90% of their maximum heart rate in 25°C and 45% relative humidity (RH); (2) water immersion (≤33.4°C) exercise for up to 45min; and (3) sitting in hot baths (40°C) or hot/dry saunas (70°C; 15% RH) for up to 20min, irrespective of pregnancy stage, without reaching a core temperature exceeding the teratogenic threshold.
+Pregnant women can safely engage in: (1) exercise for up to 35min at 80%-90% of their maximum heart rate in 25°C and 45% relative humidity (RH); (2) water immersion (≤ 33.4°C) exercise for up to 45min; and (3) sitting in hot baths (40°C) or hot/dry saunas (70°C; 15% RH) for up to 20min, irrespective of pregnancy stage, without reaching a core temperature exceeding the teratogenic threshold.

 ---